klean2050/tiles_ecg_model/README.md

 python main.py --audio /path/to/audio/file.wav [--flags]
 ```

-## Getting the Data (TBD)
+## Getting the Data

-VCMR is trained on a large-scaled dataset of 4857 music video clips downloaded from YouTube.
+VCMR is trained on a large-scale dataset of 20150 music video clips, downloaded from YouTube in MPEG-4 high-resolution format.
+The unique codes of the utilized videos can be found at ``video_list.txt``.
+To reproduce the dataset, run ``preprocess_data.py``.

+For each video we isolate the middle 2 minutes of its content.
+To avoid non-official clips (e.g., amateur covers, lyric videos) we keep track of the scenes and discard those clips that include a scene of more than 30 seconds.
+For the music encoder we extract the audio component in WAV mono format at 22050 Hz and split it at 8 segments of 15 seconds.
+For the visual encoder we extract CLIP embeddings from frames at 5 fps and average the resulting 512-D feature vectors per second.

 ## The VCMR Framework

+The 2 pre-training phases run on the custom datasets called ``audio`` and ``audio_visual`` respectively, so user needs just to specify the path to the data.
+The fine-tuning phase requires user to specify the dataset of interest.

 ### 1. Music Pre-Training